Student Life Resource Toolkit

 • Student Elections

-• The Phoenix and Dons Connect weekly e-newsletters for campus events
+• The Phoenix and Green & Gold Connect weekly e-newsletters for campus events

-• Change the World From Here Institute: Magis Emerging Leadership Program, McGrath Scholars Program, and McGrath Graduate Fellows Program
+• Change the World From Here Institute: Magis Emerging Leadership Program, McGrath Scholars Program, McGrath Graduate Fellows Program, Community Leadership Program, and Self-Transformation and Empowerment Program (STEP)

-• Resources for student organizations and leadership development
+• Resources for student organizations and engagement opportunities

 For more information, visit SLE, follow @usfsle, or contact sle@usfca.edu.

-LWSC staff can be reached Monday through Thursday between 8:00am-8:00pm and Friday between 8:00am-5:00pm at LWSC@usfca.edu or through the chatbox on our webpages or by phone at (415) 422-6713.
-To make an appointment for subject tutoring, academic skills coaching, the writing center, or the speaking center, students should visit here.
+LWSC staff can be reached Monday through Thursday between 9:00am-8:00pm and Friday between 9:00am-5:00pm at LWSC@usfca.edu or through the chatbox on our myUSF webpages or by phone at (415) 422-6713.
+To make an appointment for subject tutoring, academic skills coaching, the writing center, or the speaking center, students should visit the Student Appointment Dashboard.

 The Title IX Office seeks to stop, remedy, and prevent occurrences of sex and gender-based discrimination, sexual harassment, and sexual violence.
-The University has a policy on Nondiscrimination based on Sex and Gender, Sexual Harassment and Sexual Misconduct.
-If you have experienced any of these behaviors, we encourage you to report the incident.
+The University has a Policy on Nondiscrimination Based on Sex and Gender, Sexual Harassment, and Sexual Misconduct for all Students, Employees, and Third-Parties.
+If you have experienced any behaviors related to this policy, we encourage you to report the incident.
 If you report these behaviors to any staff or faculty member, they must notify the USF Title IX Coordinator.

-Students who wish to report any sexual misconduct should use the online mandatory reporting form, or contact the Title IX Office directly.
-Other reporting options are available by visiting Title IX.
-The Title IX Office is located in Lone Mountain Room 145.
+Students who wish to report any sexual misconduct should use the online mandatory reporting form.
+You can also contact the Title IX Office directly by calling (415)422-4563, emailing titleix@usfca.edu, or visiting our office in Lone Mountain, Room 145.

 As an employee at USF, and your Professor, I am a mandatory reporter, meaning I have to share any instances of sexual harassment or sexual violence shared with me or that become known to me.
 I will have to share this information, including names and any details known, to the Title IX Office to connect you with resources.
 If you would like more information about the resources available, you can ask me at any time this semester.
 You do not need to tell me why you are asking to get help for a friend, another student, or yourself.